 01. Know your purpose before you start

 When you're thinking about how to design a brochure, start by asking clients why they think that they need a brochure.
 Then, they need to define their objectives.
 Sometimes they just want one because their last brochure didn't work.
 If they've come up with a brief for you, take a step back from that and look at exactly what it is they're trying to achieve.

 02. Limit your fonts

 You don't need many fonts when you're thinking of how to design a brochure – just a heading, subheading and body copy font.
 But we see it all the time in student portfolios, people think they need to find a headline font nobody has ever used before.
 Clients will usually take the lead on fonts as they'll often have a corporate identity in place.

 03. Take stock of your paper stock

-Talk about paper stock before you put pen to notepad, let alone go as far as switching on your computer.
+Talk about paper stock before you put pen to notepad.
 If you're working for a client, ask if it has to be the standard A4.
 Find out if they've considered using uncoated paper, for example.
 Check out this post for more on how to choose the right paper stock (opens in new tab) for your project.

 04. Get your copy right